types of job interviews

 Group Interview

 A group interview helps in observing the behavior of employees, where a single interviewer interviews multiple candidates.
-There are group presentations, practice tests, and role-playing exercises in such interviews.
+There are group presentations, practice tests, and role-playing exercises in such interviews

 This is an ideal opportunity to screen many candidates at one go, saving time and marking the best out of a lot.
 This kind of interview tests how a candidate behaves with colleagues, how one can be a crowd-pleaser, or how one can use his collaborative skills.